|

 Overview

-DUI may also be known by other terms such as driving while intoxicated (DWI) or operating while impaired (OWI), depending on the state.
-Some of these charges may require that alcohol must be the source of intoxication for these charges to apply.
-However, other charges are based on the driver’s degree of impairment regardless of the causative agent.
+Driving under the influence, or DUI, may also be known by other terms, such as driving while intoxicated or operating while impaired, depending on the state.
+Some of these charges may require alcohol to be the source of intoxication for these charges to apply.
+However, other charges are based on the driver’s degree of impairment, regardless of the causative agent.

-It’s generally illegal for anyone above the age of 21 years to operate a motor vehicle in the U.S. with a blood alcohol concentration (BAC) above 0.08 percent.
-The legal limit for drivers under 21 years of age varies by state and ranges from 0 to 0.02 percent.
-The operators of other types of vehicles also have legal BAC limits, including those of airplanes, boats and commercial vehicles.
+In the United States, it’s generally illegal for anyone above the age of 21 with a blood alcohol concentration above 0.08% to operate a motor vehicle.
+The legal limit for drivers under age 21 varies by state and ranges from 0% to 0.02%.
+The operators of other types of vehicles, including airplanes, boats and commercial vehicles, also have legal BAC limits.

 Accident Rates

-The National Highway Transportation Safety Administration (NHTSA) classifies a fatal collision as alcohol-related if it believes any driver or occupant had a BAC of at least 0.01 percent at the time of the collision.
-It also classifies non-fatal collisions as alcohol-related if the accident report indicates the presence of alcohol, whether or not any driver or occupant was tested for alcohol.
-This distinction is important because BAC values are unavailable for about 60 percent of the people involved in collisions.
-Furthermore, these classifications don’t necessarily mean the collision was caused by alcohol.
+The National Highway Transportation Safety Administration classifies a fatal collision as alcohol-related if it believes any driver or occupant had a BAC of at least 0.01% at the time of the collision.
+It also classifies nonfatal collisions as alcohol-related if the accident report indicates the presence of alcohol, regardless of whether any driver or occupant was tested for alcohol.
+This distinction is important because BAC values are unavailable for about 60% of the people involved in collisions.
+Furthermore, these classifications don’t necessarily mean the collision was caused by someone under the influence of alcohol.

 Laws

-The laws on DUI and alcohol addiction typically restrict a driver from operating a motor vehicle while impaired, although some states apply these laws to anyone in physical control of a vehicle.
+The laws related to DUI and alcohol addiction typically restrict a driver from operating a motor vehicle while impaired, although some states apply these laws to anyone in physical control of a vehicle.
 The key factor in determining if someone has violated a DUI law is generally whether a driver was impaired at the time of the accident.
 In the case of alcohol, the degree of impairment is assumed to be directly related to the driver’s BAC.
-However, this determination is much more difficult to make in the case of other drugs such as prescription medication or illegal drugs.
+However, the determination is much more difficult to make in the case of other drug use, such as prescription medication or illegal drugs.

-Both federal and state regulations limit the BAC for operators of motor vehicle.
-Federal legislation limits the BAC for commercial drivers to 0.04 percent, which is also the limit imposed on commercial drivers by the Federal Motor Carrier Safety Administration (FMCSA).
-Furthermore, the FMCSA requires commercial drivers with a BAC between 0.02 and 0.04 percent to be removed from duty for 24 hours.
+Federal and state regulations limit the BAC for operators of motor vehicles.
+Federal legislation limits the BAC for commercial drivers to 0.04%, which is also the limit imposed on commercial drivers by the Federal Motor Carrier Safety Administration.
+Furthermore, the FMCSA requires commercial drivers with a BAC between 0.02% and 0.04% to be removed from duty for 24 hours.

-All states in the U.S. use a BAC of 0.08 percent as the threshold for the presumption of guilt for DUI, although some states also have lesser charges for a lower BAC.
-For example, Colorado includes a lesser charge of “driving while ability impaired” for drivers with a BAC between 0.05 and 0.08 percent.
+All states in the United States use a BAC of 0.08% as the threshold for the presumption of guilt for DUI, although some states also have lesser charges for a lower BAC.
+For example, Colorado includes a lesser charge of “driving while ability impaired” for drivers with a BAC between 0.05% and 0.08%.
 All states also have a provision to cover circumstances where a driver appears to be impaired, regardless of their BAC.
-These circumstances can include cases where a driver is intoxicated by alcohol at a BAC below 0.08 percent as well as intoxication by some other drug.
+These circumstances can include cases where a driver is intoxicated by alcohol at a BAC below 0.08%, as well as intoxication by some other drug.
 These provisions are being used more frequently as more jurisdictions legalize marijuana.

 The penalties for a DUI conviction may be classified into criminal and administrative penalties.
 Criminal penalties are the result of a criminal conviction, whereas a state agency imposes administrative penalties.
 Some states impose administrative penalties even if the driver isn’t convicted of the offense.

 The criminal penalties for DUI vary greatly by state and sometimes even by county.
 The level of enforcement is also highly dependent upon jurisdiction.
-DUI penalties in the U.S. are often less severe than in Europe provided no one was hurt, although exceptions exist.
-For example, a three-day sentence is mandatory for a DUI conviction in Ohio, even for a first offense.
-However, this sentence can be replaced by attending an alcohol-education program of the same duration.
+DUI penalties in the United States are often less severe than those imposed in Europe, provided no one was hurt, although exceptions exist.
+For example, a 3-day jail sentence is mandatory for a DUI conviction in Ohio, even for a first offense.
+However, this sentence can be replaced by attending an alcohol education program of the same duration.

 The Assimilative Crimes Act can impose administrative penalties for DUI.
 This federal legislation allows state law to apply on federal property when an act isn’t punishable under federal law.
 In particular, collateral actions related to a DUI conviction on federal land can be punished with administrative penalties.